-Here, we will talk about the most common kitchen pests that can be a problem to your restaurant.
+Here, we will talk about the most common kitchen pests that can be a problem for your restaurant.

 What risk do pests in your restaurant kitchen pose to your business?